cconard96/jamf/README.md

 - GLPI >= 9.5.0
 - PHP >= 7.2.0
 - Jamf Pro >= 10.20.0
-- php simplexml extension. run "composer require ext-simplexml" in the root of the site to install the newest version.

 ## Usage
 - Server/sync configuration is found in Setup > Config under the JAMF Plugin tab.